Jalastin/ECS-189L-Project/ProjectDocument.md

 ## Input + Cross-Platform

 - Menu traversal on console / controllers could be improved.
-Instead of using a cursor, having the controller simply hover the different menu options may be a better choice.
+Instead of using a cursor for the gamepad controller, having the joystick iterate through the menu options may be a better choice.

 ## Game Logic